 What Exactly is a Jones Fracture (Foot) and Why Might it Need Surgery?

-WHAT EXACTLY IS A JONES FRACTURE?
+WhAT EXACTLY IS A JONES FRACTURE?

 A Jones fracture is a fracture of the fifth metatarsal bone at a very specific location called Zone 2 at the base of the fifth metatarsal.
 The area of the injury is known for having poor blood supply compared to the other areas of the bone and does not heal as well.
 Due to the blood supply issue, the Jones fracture has a higher chance of developing non-union at the fracture site, which will dramatically prolong recovery and return to play.
 In non-competitive athletes, if there is not significant separation of the fracture site, it is reasonable to attempt to treat these fractures without surgery.
 The individual will likely need to be non-weight bearing for 4 to 6 weeks in a cast and then progressed to protected weight bearing for another 4 weeks.
 Full return to play would be expected in 8 to 12 weeks.
 Admittedly, the non-surgical treatment of this fracture is a controversial topic as treatment protocols vary.
 The dilemma for a competitive athlete is that you could go through a non-surgical protocol and still not have complete healing.
+Therefore, it is a distinct possibility that if Neymar did not have surgery now, he could have needed it in 8 to 12 weeks when the fracture did not heal.
+This is likely the discussion that the medical staff was having during the three days after the injury.

 What is The Return to Play After Surgery?